shadi1717/oracle-cloud-data-platform-workshop/Lab700/LabGuide700.md

 ## Part 1.
 Explore the Interface and Pre-Built Content: KPI Cards, Decks, Alerts, and Analysis

+-   **Note**: when going through this lab, your visualizations may looks slightly different from what is seen in the lab guide.
+This is okay- the data on the backend instance is updated regularly so the visualizations may look differently for you.

 ### **Step 1:**

 -   Enter the credentials you were given and click the **Sign In** button.